tu-darmstadt-ros-pkg/topic_proxy/README.md

   Note: If you want to restart the server node you have to wait for approximately 1-2 minutes until the old socket listener transitions from TIME_WAIT to CLOSED state.
 Otherwise you will get an "Address already in use" error.
-  The roscpp connection manager does not the SO_REUSEADDR socket option.
+  The roscpp connection manager does not set the SO_REUSEADDR socket option.
 This problem is known as the "TCP TIME_WAIT problem".

 * A client library named libtopic_proxy.so.